 Day One, Eataly

 I had already read some cynical comments about this Italian market.
 Having been to the markets in Italy, I agree that there’s really nothing like walking through one.
 It’s a cultural experience as well as a food high.
 And I’m sure a lot of people shared my first thought–yet another place to buy bread and cheese in New York?
-But a food-minded friend had just returned from Eataly, and she told me that she loved it.
+But a food-minded friend who just returned from Eataly loved it.
 “Don’t listen to that, just go,” she said.
 “You’ll see what I mean.”

 And as I wandered on through this food playground, without even trying, I found myself standing in front of a case of delicate, fruit laden, ornate looking pastries.
 I froze, paralyzed by indecision, and the familiar, irrational fear that I might never see pastries again.
 This was purchase number one, and I agonized over it while the man behind the counter laughed at me.
 Understandably, since I could have chosen a name my first child in less time.
 Fortunately, the options included a miniature Napoleon, and a baby apple tart.